Leer en Español

 This is not to say that republics do not ensure the existence of democracy or that republican countries should do an about-face and embrace a monarch.
 No, far from that, successful modern monarchies are exclusive to countries with long-lasting monarchic traditions and where the general public agrees to it, it would be foolish to defend the system in a country where such tradition does not exist.

-Monarchies are old and do hold a bunch of traditions that are centuries-old, that does not make them any less relevant today.
+Monarchies are ancient and do hold a bunch of traditions that are centuries-old, which does not make them any less relevant today.
 It might actually make them more relevant, as it reminds us where we came from.

 Daniel is a Political Science and Economics student from the University of South Florida.
 He worked as a congressional intern to Rep. Gus Bilirakis (FL-12) from January to May 2020.
 He also is the head of international analysis at Politiks // Daniel es un estudiante de Cs Políticas y Economía en la Universidad del Sur de la Florida.
 Trabajo como pasante legislativo para el Representate Gus Bilirakis (FL-12) desde enero hasta mayo del 2020.
 Daniel también es el jefe de análisis internacional de Politiks.